t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 : A server that is the definitive source for representations of its resources and the ultimate recipient of any request that intends to modify its resources.
 In contrast, intermediaries (such as proxies caching a representation) can assume the role of a server, but are not the source for representations as these are acquired from the origin server.

 Proactive Content Negotiation:
-: A content negotiation mechanism where the server selects a representation based on the client's content negotiation preferences.
-For example, in an IoT application, the preferences of a client could be media types "application/senml+json" and "text/plain".
+: A content negotiation mechanism where the server selects a representation based on the client's expressed preferences.
+For example, in an IoT application, a client could send a request with preferred media type "application/senml+json", followed by "text/plain" as secondary alternative.

 Reactive Content Negotiation:
 : A content negotiation mechanism where the client selects a representation from a list of available representations.
 The list may, for example, be included by a server in an initial response.
-If the user agent is not satisfied by the initial response representation, it can request one or more of the alternative representations, selected based on metadata included in the list.
+If the user agent is not satisfied by the initial response representation, it can request one or more of the alternative representations, selected based on metadata (e.g., available media types) included in the response.

 Representation Format:
 : A set of rules for encoding information in a sequence of bytes.
 In the Web, the most prevalent representation format is HTML.
-Other common formats include plain text (in UTF-8 or another encoding) and formats based on JSON or XML.
-With IoT systems, often compact formats based on JSON, CBOR, and EXI are used.
+Other common formats include plain text (in UTF-8 or another encoding) and formats based on JSON {{RFC7159}} or XML.
+With IoT systems, often compact formats based on JSON, CBOR {{RFC7049}}, and EXI {{W3C.REC-exi-20110310}} are used.

 Representation:
 : A sequence of bytes, plus representation metadata, that captures the current or intended state of a resource and that can be transferred between clients and servers (possibly via one or more intermediaries).